rktjmp/hotpot.nvim/README.md

 > ~ Fennel Programmers (probably)

-Hotpot lets you use [Fennel](https://fennel-lang.org/) in Neovim anywhere you would use Lua, just replace your `lua/*.lua` files with `fnl/*.fnl` and Hotpot does the cooking for you 🍻.
+Hotpot lets you use [Fennel](https://fennel-lang.org/) in Neovim anywhere you would use Lua.
+Just drop your files in `fnl/*.fnl` and Hotpot does the cooking for you 🍻.
+Seamlessly mix and match Fennel and Lua as little or as much as you want.

 ```fennel
 ;; ~/.config/nvim/fnl/is_neat.fnl